hoangsonww/The-Maze-Game/.github/README.md

 ## Contact

 You can reach out to me at [info@movie-verse.com](mailto:info@movie-verse.com) if you have any queries or feedback regarding the project.

+---

+Created with ❤️ in 2024 by [Son Nguyen](https://github.com/hoangsonww).
+All rights reserved.